Pepsin: History

-Pepsin was one of the first enzymes to be discovered, by Theodor Schwann in 1836.
+Pepsin was one of the first enzymes to be discovered by Theodor Schwann in 1836.
 Schwann coined its name from the Greek word πέψις pepsis, meaning "digestion" (from πέπτειν peptein "to digest").
 An acidic substance that was able to convert nitrogen-based foods into water-soluble material was determined to be pepsin.

 In 1928, it became one of the first enzymes to be crystallized when John H. Northrop crystallized it using dialysis, filtration, and cooling.

 Precursor

 Pepsin is expressed as a zymogen called pepsinogen, whose primary structure has an additional 44 amino acids compared to the active enzyme.

 In the stomach, gastric chief cells release pepsinogen.
 This zymogen is activated by hydrochloric acid (HCl), which is released from parietal cells in the stomach lining.
 The hormone gastrin and the vagus nerve trigger the release of both pepsinogen and HCl from the stomach lining when food is ingested.
 Hydrochloric acid creates an acidic environment, which allows pepsinogen to unfold and cleave itself in an autocatalytic fashion, thereby generating pepsin (the active form).
 Pepsin cleaves the 44 amino acids from pepsinogen to create more pepsin.

 Pepsinogens are mainly grouped in 5 different groups based on their primary structure: pepsinogen A (also called pepsinogen I), pepsinogen B, progastricsin (also called pepsinogen II and pepsinogen C), prochymosin (also called prorennin) and pepsinogen F (also called pregnancy-associated glycoprotein).

+The conversion of the inactive Pepsinogen into the active enzyme Pepsin via activation with Hydrochloric Acid.

 Activity and stability

 Pepsin is most active in acidic environments between pH 1.5 to 2.5.
 Accordingly, its primary site of synthesis and activity is in the stomach (pH 1.5 to 2).
 In humans the concentration of pepsin in the stomach reaches 0.5 – 1 mg/mL.

-Pepsin is inactive at pH 6.5 and above, however pepsin is not fully denatured or irreversibly inactivated until pH 8.0.
+Pepsin is inactive at pH 6.5 and above; however, pepsin is not fully denatured or irreversibly inactivated until pH 8.0.
 Therefore, pepsin in solutions of up to pH 8.0 can be reactivated upon re-acidification.
 The stability of pepsin at high pH has significant implications on disease attributed to laryngopharyngeal reflux.
 Pepsin remains in the larynx following a gastric reflux event.
 At the mean pH of the laryngopharynx (pH = 6.8) pepsin would be inactive but could be reactivated upon subsequent acid reflux events resulting in damage to local tissues.

 Pepsin exhibits a broad cleavage specificity.
 Pepsin will digest up to 20% of ingested amide bonds.
 Residues in the P1 and P1' positions are most important in determining cleavage probability.
 Generally, hydrophobic amino acids at P1 and P1' positions increase cleavage probability.
 Phenylalanine, leucine and methionine at the P1 position, and phenylalanine, tryptophan and tyrosine at the P1' position result in the highest cleavage probability.
 Cleavage is disfavoured by positively charged amino acids histidine, lysine and arginine at the P1 position.